NilsDannemann/j_hfc_relay/README.md

-###Beta: Fixed & Auto Widths
+###Beta: Fixed & Auto Columns

-Fixed Widths can be used like so:
+Fixed Width-Columns can be used like so:

 ```sass
 @include column(250px);
 ```

-Auto Widths can be used like so:
+Auto Width-Columns can be used like so:

 ```sass
 @include column();
 ```

-**Warning:** Neither of those have access to gutters!
+**Warning:** Neither of those have access to gutters or behaviors!